ancabilloni/SDC-Path-Planning/README.md

 - The car drives according to the speed limit.
 - Max acceleration and jerk are not exceeded 10 m/s^2 and 10 m/s^3.
 - Car does not have collisions/in contact with other cars on the road.
-- The car stays in its lane except for time between changing lange and it should not take more than 3 seconds for the lan change execution.
+- The car stays in its lane except for time between changing lange and it should not take more than 3 seconds for the lane change execution.
 - The car is able to change lanes when it can do so.

 ### Code Explanation